kriishp1/kriishp1/README.md

 **Former Full Stack & DevOps Intern @ChrysApp | Student at UIC | Dedicated to building scalable web apps**

 ## 🧑‍💻 About Me
 Hello!
 I'm Kriish Patel, a CS student passionate about building web applications and learning new technologies.
 I love working on full-stack projects that help make my life easier.
 Previously, I had the opportunity to intern at a UIC start-up called Chrysapp.
 I worked as a Full Stack Developer and DevOps Engineering Intern.
 During this internship, I was exposed to many new technologies, such as PostgreSQL, Redis, and Google Cloud.
 I worked on improving features on both the front-end and back-end to enhance user interaction.
 This internship gave me insight on how companies collaborate with other teams to ensure a smooth flow of the project, a valuable skill.
 I’m always excited to take on new challenges and contribute to projects that create meaningful impact.

 I am currently seeking a Summer 2026 Internship in Full stack developemnt, Software Engineering, or Web Application Development, where I can contribute to impactful projects while continuing to grow my technical skills.
 I’m also working on a project called SyncCord, a platform that allows users to easily integrate pre-made Discord bots into their servers.
 I’m building it using React.js, Express.js, Discord.py, and Supabase, focusing on responsive design, secure authentication, and seamless backend integration to ensure a smooth user experience.

-Tech Stack: React.js, Tailwind CSS, Framer Motion, Express.js, Supabase, Python (Discord.py)

 Previous projects that I have worked on consist of: